Welcome, welcome you VIP friend of the nest! Let me roll out the red carpet and welcome you to our humble home.

 Between stenciling each area, use your old bath or beach towel to dry off the stencil/remove excess paint.
 No need to thoroughly clean the stencil between each use, but you do want to make sure no extra wet paint is on there that will bleed into your design.

-The stencil we used (called “Perfect Catch” from Cutting Edge Stencils) was designed to overlap itself to create one, big, fluid pattern.
+The stencil we used (called “Perfect Catch”) was designed to overlap itself to create one, big, fluid pattern.
 Follow the directions on your particular stencil to make sure you are lining up the stencil/overlap correctly.

 Once it appears your overlap is correct, gently tape your stencil again (we kept our tape stuck to the stencil and used it multiple times before refreshing the tape), and paint this next section.

-12.)
-Continue overlapping and painting stencil over entire area of rug.
+12. Continue overlapping and painting stencil over the entire area of the rug.

 And we LOVE the results.
 These “rugs” have lasted a year at this point, through the winter, sun, snow, sleet, you name it.